Uruguayans: Racial and ethnic groups

-Europeans or whites
+Europeans or Whites

-People of European ancestry comprise 87.7% of Uruguay's population according to the 2011 official census and chose "white" as their principal or main ancestry.
-Early Uruguayans are descendants of colonists from Spain and Portugal during the colonial period prior to 1810.
-Similar to the demographics of Argentina, more recent immigrants from Europe, largely from Italy, Germany and France, arrived in the great migratory wave during the late 19th century and early 20th century.
+According to the 2023 Uruguay census, 85.2% of the Uruguayan population chose "white" as their main ancestry, with 88.0% of the population identified as having some white racial origins.
+Early Uruguayans descend from Spanish and Portuguese colonists during the colonial period prior to 1810.
+Following independence, from the mid-19th to the mid-20th century, significant immigration from across Europe—particularly Italy and Spain—shaped the demographic composition, resulting in a population with richly diverse European ancestry.

 Today, Uruguay's culture is influenced heavily by its European roots which is evident in its language, food and other aspects of everyday life.

 Mestizos & Amerindians

 Up to 2.4% of the population are of Mestizo (European-Amerindian) ancestry according to the 2011 census.
 People with Amerindian ancestry can be found in the north of Uruguay, primarily in Tacuarembó Department, where the Amerindian ancestry accounts for 20% of the population.

 A 1996 census identified that 12,600 people in Uruguay were Amerindian descendants.
 In 2006, a census confirmed that there were 115,118 Uruguayans that descended from one Amerindian ethnic group, the Charrúas, reaching up to 4% of the country's population.
 In 2005, Sinthia Pagano, M.D conducted a genetic study, detecting that 38% of Uruguayans may have expressed partial genetic influence from the Amerindian population.
+Another study found that 34% of the population has Amerindian admixture.